Smart Growth and Preservation of Existing and Historic Buildings

-Current codes and many green building standards do not always provide a clear path forward on how to redevelop and revitalize historic and other existing buildings to achieve sustainable outcomes.
-For example, replacing windows and doors—key elements for an energy-efficient building envelope—often poses a challenge to preserving the historic integrity of older buildings.
+Codes and many green building standards do not always provide a clear path for redeveloping and revitalizing historic and other existing buildings to achieve environmentally sustainable outcomes.
+For example, replacing windows and doors—key elements for an energy-efficient building envelope—often is a challenge to preserving the historic integrity of older buildings.

 This page lists resources for communities that want to invest in and rehabilitate existing buildings, regardless of whether the buildings qualify for consideration and review under formal historic preservation provisions (such as Section 106 review triggered by federal action).
 These resources can help inform a community's approach to smart growth through historic preservation and identify ways to overcome challenges.